Skip to content

 This guide assumes a Linux box with an NVIDIA GPU.
 CPU-only deployments work too — every example below applies, just install with [serve,onnx] instead of [serve,gpu].

-The fastest path: reflex go does everything in one command.
+The fastest path: tether go does everything in one command.

 Terminal window